kubernetes/examples/staging/mysql-cinder-pd/README.md

 # MySQL installation with cinder volume plugin

 Cinder is a Block Storage service for OpenStack.
-This example shows how it can be used as an attachment mounted to a pod in Kubernets.
+This example shows how it can be used as an attachment mounted to a pod in Kubernetes.

 ### Prerequisites